kaden-saucedo/kaden-saucedo.github.io/research.md

 Although my primary focus is currently on the degree $$4$$ case, I am broadly interested in extending these questions to:

 - other degrees of del Pezzo surfaces,
-- other classes of surfaces amenable to KSBA compactifications, and
+- other classes of surfaces amenable to KSBA compactifications,
-- comparisons between the behavior of $$\kappa$$-classes on moduli of surfaces and on moduli of curves.
+- comparisons between the behavior of $$\kappa$$-classes on moduli of surfaces and on moduli of curves, and
+- finding an appropriate analogue to $$\psi$$-classes on moduli of marked curves to the moduli of surfaces.

 <p align="center">
   <img src="/assets/img/group-chalkboard.JPG" alt="UGA math group" style="width:80%; border-radius:10px;">